AviatrixSystems/Docs/HowTos/site2cloud.rst

       encryption algorithm.
 Incorporate the information to your remote router/firewall configuration.
 If the remote gateway is a Aviatrix CloudN, go to site2cloud and simply import the downloaded configuration file and click OK.

-#.
-Repeat the above step 4 and step 5 for each additional remote site.

 Troubleshooting
 ===============

-To check a tunnel state, go to site2Cloud, the tunnel status will be displayed in a pop up window.
+To check a tunnel state, go to Site2Cloud, the tunnel status will be displayed in a pop up window.

-To troubleshoot a tunnel state, go to site2Cloud -> Diagnostics.
+To troubleshoot a tunnel state, go to Site2Cloud -> Diagnostics.

 .. |image0| image:: site2cloud_media/image1.png
    :width: 5.03147in